Looking to increase the value of your home? 12 ways you can make the most of your home's potential.

 Also seek expert advice from a builder on whether the existing extension is strong enough to support a second storey.

-Homes on plots that can be extended
+3. On a plot that can be extended

 Don’t be too quick to dismiss a home where the plot is too small for the size of property.
 Check out the possibility of purchasing adjacent land.